ColemakMods/mod-dh/README.md

 **See the [Colemak Mod-DH Project Home Page](http://colemakmods.github.io/mod-dh/ "Colemak Mod-DH") for information.**

+## Linux: XKB files

+Mod-DH is now supported by [DreymaR's Big Bag of Keyboard Tricks](http://forum.colemak.com/viewtopic.php?id=1438).

+To enable it, edit the symbols/colemak file and uncomment the DVBG and HM sections as mentioned in this [Colemak forum discussion](http://forum.colemak.com/viewtopic.php?pid=16117#p16117).

 ## Linux: Xmodmap files

 There are currently a selection of files for [xmodmap](http://www.x.org/archive/X11R6.8.2/doc/xmodmap.1.html).
 See [xmodmap folder](xmodmap/) for details.
 You may need to customize these for your own language/region.